Dental Implants FAQ

 Dental Implants FAQ Dentist Troy, MI

 Ever have questions about dental implants?
 You’re not alone.
 Patients with recent tooth loss are often interested in the dental implant process.
 It has always been our goal to give patients the information they need to maintain good oral health.
-Our list of frequently asked questions below will help prepare you for a consultation with our dental implant dentist.
+Our list of frequently asked questions below will help prepare you for a consultation with our Troy, MI, dental implant dentist.

 What Is a Dental Implant?

-A dental implant is a titanium rod inserted in the jawbone that functions much like a natural tooth root would to later support an abutment and crown.
-You may choose a single tooth implant or several tooth implants, depending on how many missing teeth you wish to replace.
+A dental implant is a titanium rod or post inserted into the jawbone that functions much like a natural tooth root would to later support an abutment (connector piece) and dental crown.

-What Happens during the Dental Implant Procedure?
+What Happens During the Dental Implant Procedure?

 Who Is Eligible for Dental Implants?